SaswatB/crylic/docs/reference/configuration-file.md

 _Default: false_

-Forces components to always use default exports instead of relying on the static analysis engine to pick to most likely component export.
+Forces components to always use default exports instead of relying on the static analysis engine to pick the most likely component export.

 </details>